 - Then, add baking powder and salt and mix.

-- Next, line two large baking sheets with parchment paper or silicone baking mats.
+- Next, line two large cookie sheets with parchment paper or silicone baking mats.

-- Then, add one and a half tbsp or so of cookie dough to baking sheets in three rows of four.
+- Then, make cookie dough balls with one and a half tbsp or so of cookie dough and place them on the cookie sheets in three rows of four.
 There should be twelve cookies per baking sheet.
 These cookies do not spread out a lot.
 Place cookie dough two inches apart.

 - Next, bake cookies at 325F for 10-15 minutes.
 The top of the cookies should not look wet.
 Insert a toothpick in the middle of some cookies to ensure cookies are fully baked.
 Toothpick should come out clean.